raiedahmed-lab/raiedahmed-lab.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a civil engineering graduate from Shahjalal University of Science and Technology (SUST), Sylhet, Bangladesh.
+I am Raied Ahmed Nishat, a Civil and Environmental Engineering graduate from Shahjalal University of Science and Technology (SUST), Sylhet, Bangladesh.

 My academic and research work has focused on areas like machine learning applications in geotechnical engineering, seismic risk assessment, and soil stabilization.
 I’ve been involved in several research projects, which have led to conference papers and ongoing journal work.
 I’m comfortable working with tools like Python, ArcGIS, AutoCAD, and other civil engineering and analysis software.
 I enjoy writing, organizing complex information clearly, and supporting collaborative projects — whether in research or team settings.